 With these credentials: who can resist renting apartments in Barcelona for their next vacation?

-Barcelona has three intercity bus stations: the Sants, located next to the train station and the homonymous metro stop; the Nord station, next to the Arc de Triomf metro station, and the Fabra i Puig station, next to the metro station of the same name and the train station of Sant Andreu Arenal.
+Barcelona has three intercity bus stations: Sants, located next to the train station and the homonymous metro stop; Nord station, next to the Arc de Triomf metro station and the closest to our beach apartments in Barcelona, and the Fabra i Puig station, next to the metro station of the same name and the train station of Sant Andreu Arenal.

 This is the point of departure and arrival of coaches connecting Barcelona with many other towns in the province, Spain and other European countries, such as France, Italy or Romania.

-The Sants station is the second busiest railway station in Spain, being only surpassed in number of passengers by the Atocha station of Madrid.
+Sants station is the second busiest railway station in Spain, being only surpassed in number of passengers by Atocha station of Madrid.

-There you can take the AVE, a high-speed train that allows to travel from Madrid to Barcelona in just 2.5 hours, and from Zaragoza in 1.5 hours.
+From here you can take the AVE, a high-speed train that allows you to travel from Madrid to Barcelona in just 2.5 hours, and from Zaragoza in 1.5 hours.
 However, there are also more affordable options, such as Avant, mid-range, regional or commuter trains, but they are not as fast.

 Some of the trains that leave from Sants reach important European cities, like Paris, Marseilles, Nice, Geneva, Brussels, Turin or Milan.

-Barcelona-El Prat Airport (BCN), located 15 km from the city and with about 40 million passengers annually, is the second with more users of Spain, only surpassed by the airport Adolfo Suárez Madrid-Barajas.
+Barcelona-El Prat Airport (BCN), located 15 km from the city and with about 40 million anual passengers, is the second busiest in Spain, only surpassed by the Adolfo Suárez Madrid-Barajas airport.